muxi-ai/faissx/NEXT_STEPS.md

 - **2023-05-18**: ✅ Selected FastAPI for the server implementation
 - **2023-05-18**: ✅ Chose to implement a drop-in replacement client library for FAISS
 - **2023-05-18**: ✅ Implemented tenant isolation for multi-application deployments
+- **2023-05-25**: ✅ Completed test implementation for server and client components